Relativity theory in time-space

 \subsubsection{The de Sitter and the anti-de Sitter metrics}

-The \emph{de Sitter space} is the space defined on the de Sitter sphere of a Minkowski space of one higher dimension.
+The \emph{de Sitter space} is the space defined on the de Sitter sphere of a Min\-kows\-ki space of one higher dimension.
 Usually the metric can be considered as the restriction of the Minkowski metric